AkeemShepherd/Public_Health-Chicago/README.md

 ## Overview
 >
-> This repo's code intends to explore trends on crimes, violence, violence reduction, homicides, and shootings reported by the Chicago Police Department.
-These trends represent homicide data from 1991 to current and Non-fatal shooting data from 2010 to current.
+> This repo's code intends to explore trends on crimes, violence, violence reduction, homicides, and shootings made public by the City of Chicago.
+These data represent the following from 1991 to current and Non-fatal shooting data from 2010 to current.

-## Data
+## Data 📊
 > The following data files are needed to run scripts in this repo:
 >
 > **Raw dataset**